zhiqing-xiao/sn/README.md

 - Section 2.4.4, the example near the end of this subsection.
 There are two set of block math, in total they have six subscript $\pi$, and all six $\pi$ should be changed to $\ast$ .
 That is, two 【 $v_\pi$ 】 should be changed to 【 $v_\ast$ 】, and four 【 $q_\pi$ 】 should be changed to 【 $q_\ast$ 】.
 (Previously we have changed all "not eat" to "ignore".)

+- Section 10.1.3, 2nd paragraph, the line after the block math.
+Change from 【the two policy satisfies】 to 【the two policies satisfy】.

 ----

 Update on 2023-03-30: